garymichaelbass/azure-iot-location-pipeline/README.md

     7. Click **`Add secret`**.
     8. Repeat for all of the aforementioned secrets.

-    From there, your GitHub Actions workflow will be able to access the variable via the following method:
+    From there, your GitHub Actions workflow will be able to access the appropriate variable via the following method:

     ```yaml
     env:
-    DATABRICKS_PAT_TOKEN: ${{ secrets.DATABRICKS_PAT_TOKEN }}
+    AZURE_CLIENT_ID: ${{ secrets.AZURE_CLIENT_ID }}
     ```

   - **Step 7.
-Microsoft.ContainerService provider Registration**
+Microsoft.ContainerService Provider Registration**

     Execute the following from the command line to enable AKS cluster creation: